zumbov2/swissparl/README.md

   dplyr::filter(lastName %in% c("Wermuth", "Aeschi")) %>%
   dplyr::pull(number)
 ```
-Now I also need the ID of the affair.
+Now we also need the ID of the affair.
 I remember that the Federal Council presented his bill in 2015.
 ```r
 # Fetching bills/affairs of 2015
 afrs <- swissparl::get_affairs2(year = 2015)